 According to the different quantities of circuit boards to assemble, there are prototype assembly, small batch PCB assembly, batch PCB assembly, and high volume PCB assembly.

 FAQ2: How Much Does It Cost to Assemble PCBs at PCB Assembly Houses?

-The price of a PCB assembly ranges from $3 or $4 dollars to hundreds of US dollars, depending on the complexity of the PCB, component quantity and types, and PCB assembly method (automatic or manual).
+The price of a PCB assembly ranges from $3 or $4 to hundreds of US dollars, depending on the complexity of the PCB, component quantity and types, and PCB assembly method (automatic or manual).

 3 Factors Affecting PCB Assembly Service Costs - PCB complexity, components, and assembly methods.

 PCB complexity: the more complex PCB (such as HDI, high-frequency, and rigid-flex PCB), the higher PCB manufacturing and assembly costs.
-If the PCB needs drilling, such as buried vias, blind vias, microvias, its manufacturing cost is higher than those not.
+If the PCB needs drilling, such as buried vias, blind vias, or microvias, its manufacturing cost is higher than those not.
 If the PCB is designed to be fine-pitch (high-density wiring), its assembly service costs more.

 Components: the more components a PCB assembly requires, the cost is higher.
 If PCBA has expensive components, such as ICs and FPGAs, the assembly cost is also higher.
 Brand-new OEM components are better and more expensive than aftermarket or refurbished components.

 Assembly methods: automatic PCB assembly is more expensive than manual assembly.
 The automatic assembly has stable quality and high precision, and manual assembly has a higher scrap rate.
 It costs about one thousand US dollars for an SMT assembly line to start every time.

 Besides, lead-free PCB assembly requires higher reflow soldering temperatures than lead assembly, so lead-free assembly costs more.

 FAQ3: How to Reduce PCB Assembly Services Costs without Sacrificing Quality?